 If a client wishes to question or query an invoice or part thereof, it must be done within 10 working days of receiving the invoice, in writing or email, or the invoice will be considered to be accepted by the client.

-All website or mobile app code and graphics will remain the property of Verulam until all accounts are paid in full.
-If the client does not respond to email or phone messages requesting agreed content or sing-off, for a period of two weeks or more, Verulam reserve the right to issue a final warning to the client that if they do not then respond within three days of the final warning, the project will be paused at that point and the client will be invoiced in full for work completed up to that point.
+All website code and graphics will remain the property of Verulam until all accounts are paid in full.
+If the client does not respond to email or phone messages requesting agreed content or sing-off, for a period of two weeks or more, Verulam reserves the right to issue a final warning to the client that if they do not then respond within three days of the final warning, the project will be paused at that point and the client will be invoiced in full for work completed up to that point.

-In the event that the client fails to respond to communication for a period of 28 days or more, Verulam reserve the right to’ archive’ the project and immediately invoice for all completed work and materials.
+In the event that the client fails to respond to communication for a period of 28 days or more, Verulam reserves the right to’ archive’ the project and immediately invoice for all completed work and materials.
 At this point the project will on-hold until the scope of work and cost for completion of the project is agreed and any deposit required is paid.

-Verulam will not tolerate aggresive or abusive behaviour towards any of its staff or contractors.
+Verulam will not tolerate aggressive or abusive behaviour towards any of its staff or contractors.
 Verulam reserves the right to, at any point during a project, terminate the project and cease work.
 This will only be applicable in extreme circumstances where the working relationship between Verulam and the Client has become untenable, for whatever reason.
 In this circumstance Verulam will invoice the client for the work completed to that point and after payment of any outstanding monies owed, will supply the work completed so-far to the Client.

 We reserve the right to claim statutory interest at 8% above the Bank of England reference rate in force on the date the debt becomes overdue and at any subsequent rate where the reference rate changes and the debt remains unpaid in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 as amended and supplemented by the Late Payment of Commercial Debts Regulations 2002.
 Verulam reserve the right to charge for costs and expenses incurred in recovering late payments and to charge interest at the rate then in force pursuant to the Late Payment of Commercial Debts (Interest) Act 1998 as at the due date.
 A copy of “The Act” is available from www.opsi.gov.uk/acts/acts1998/19980020.htm.
 We will also claim compensation under the late payment legislation – £40 up to £999 debt, £70 for £1000 to £9999.99 and £100 for £10,000 and above.

 For outstanding accounts Verulam Web Design reserve the right to disable the Client’s website or system until such time as we receive all outstanding monies.
-Following consistent non payment of an invoice we, or our solicitors, will contact the Client in question, with a view to taking the matter further and if the need arises to seek payment through legal proceedings, and if necessary court summons.
+Following consistent nonpayment of an invoice we, or our solicitors, will contact the Client in question, with a view to taking the matter further and if the need arises to seek payment through legal proceedings, and if necessary court summons.